fattybucket/db-design/README.md

 # What is SQL?
-SQL stands for Structured Query Language. **E.F Codd** who gave an Idea of SQL in his Research Paper the guy who read that research paper was *Larry Ellison* and he also had written a first `SQL Database Engine` with the help of his best pals.
+SQL stands for Structured Query Language. **E.F Codd** who gave an Idea of SQL in his Research Paper.
+The guy who read that research paper was *Larry Ellison* and he also had written a first `SQL Database Engine` with the help of his best pals.

-Anyway we can manipulate the data in a table with the help of rows and columns.
+Anyway we can manipulate the data in a table through rows and columns.

 It's just about the way how are you **_Designing a Database_** is it normalize or not.
 If not then you should at least draw it on the paper where you could easily see the `Error`